Oatlands Palace: 1699–1819

-In 1790, Oatlands was leased from the Crown by the Prince Frederick, Duke of York and Albany the second son of George III, and the subject of the nursery rhyme The Grand Old Duke of York.
+In 1790, Oatlands was leased from the Crown by the Prince Frederick, Duke of York and Albany, the second son of George III.
 His architect was Henry Holland.

-In his second London notebook, composer Joseph Haydn recorded a two-day visit in November 1791:

-He was the guest of the Prince of Wales and the Duke of York, playing music for four hours each evening.
+In November the following year Frederick and his brother the Prince of Wales hosted composer Joseph Haydn, who stayed for two days, played music for four hours each evening and recorded in his second London notebook:

-Mansion and hotel
+The house burned down in 1794 but was quickly rebuilt in Strawberry Hill Gothic style.

+1820–present

-In 1794 the mansion was burnt down and was quickly rebuilt in the Gothic style of the period.
-After the death of the Duchess of York in 1820, the whole property was sold.
+After the death of the Duke's estranged wife Frederica in 1820, the whole property was sold.
 It was bought by Edward Hughes Ball Hughes in 1824 (although it was not until after the Duke's death in 1827 that the sale was finally concluded) and again remodelled in 1830.
 Hughes had tried to dispose of the estate by public auction in 1829 but this part did not sell.

-He let the mansion and adjoining parkland to Lord Francis Egerton for a seven-year period in 1832 and renewed for a similar period in 1839.
-The arrival of the London and South Western Railway in 1838 made the area ripe for daily commuting to London.
+In 1832 he leased the mansion and adjoining parkland to Lord Francis Egerton for a seven-year period, and renewed the term in 1839.
+The arrival of the London and South Western Railway in 1838 made it possible for residents to commute daily to London.
 In 1846 the estate was broken up into lots for building development and sold at three public auctions in May, August and September of that year.
-Following a period of private ownership by James Watts Peppercorne, the house became a hotel in 1856, known as the South Western (later Oatlands Park) Hotel.
+Following a period of private ownership by James Watts Peppercorne, the house was adapted and operated as a hotel in 1856, known as the South Western (later Oatlands Park) Hotel.

-From 1916 to 1918, during World War I, the hotel was used as a hospital for New Zealand troops injured in France.
+From 1916 to 1918, during World War I, the British government used the hotel as a hospital for New Zealand troops injured in France.
 Subsequently, one of the main streets in Walton-on-Thames was renamed New Zealand Avenue in honour of those men.

-The four-star Oatlands Park Hotel now occupies the site where the Oatlands mansion (Oatlands House) once stood, and there are still some signs of the earlier stages in its existence visible within the core of the building.
-It is not on the site of Oatlands Palace, down the hill towards the centre of Weybridge, once the same estate in land.